What is the ICSS?

 What is the Securing Sport Conference?

-The Securing Sport Conference is an annual event, organised by the ICSS, which brings together the leading decision-makers, experts and practitioners in sport and security from around the world.
+The Securing Sport Conference is an annual event, organised by the ICSS, which brings together the leading decision-makers, experts and practitioners in sport from around the world.

 For more information on the next Securing Sport Conference click here